da-x/dirlocalenv/README.md

 Use case
 --------

-Support you use have `project-a` that is designed to build with `some-compiler-1.4` by default, and in addition you have `project-b` that is designed to build with `some-compiler-1.5` by default.
+Suppose you use have `project-a` that is designed to build with `some-compiler-1.4` by default, and in addition you have `project-b` that is designed to build with `some-compiler-1.5` by default.
 Now, your `some-compiler` in `$PATH` can be only one of the two.
 You